2015 South India floods: Individuals and organisations

 Despite criticism of the Tamil Nadu government's mishandling of the crisis, many notable personalities and other people helped those affected by floods.
 In Chennai, people across the city offered aid, shelter and food through social media channels like Twitter, WhatsApp, and Facebook.
 Social media sites were also used extensively to relay information about flooded areas, rescue agencies and food and relief centers.
 Chennai residents set up a temporary website to crowd source information about people needing help and about those who were ready to help.
 Celebrities such as RJ Balaji, actor Siddharth and Chinmayi actively participated in the relief process by using social media to co-ordinate aid and gather information.
 Union Minister Venkaiah Naidu visited and distributed relief materials to the flood victims at Tambaram.

+A pilot of the Crisis Response Volunteers (CRV) program was kicked of by the State Disaster Management Agency.
+Disaster management experts from Survival Instincts organized Chennai into grids that are capable of response, rescue and relief operations, independently.
+College students and corporate members were scheduled into a training regimen that consisted of survival skills, aquatic rescue, emergency medical response, relief warehousing, and essential-material transportation.

 Skype announced that it would offer free international calls to landlines and mobiles in Tamil Nadu for "the next few days", starting 3 December 2015.
 Facebook activated its "safety check" feature to allow Chennai residents to let friends know they were safe, while Google posted a link on its homepage called "Resources for the Chennai Floods", providing details about relief camps and updates on the situation in the city; it also enabled its Crisis Response tool.
 Several Twitter hashtags including #ChennaiFloods, #ChennaiRains and #PrayForChennai were among the top trending hashtags across Twitter in India.
 Telecom major Airtel announced loan credit of ₹30 and free benefits of calls and 50 MB of data.
 Other telecom operators including Vodafone, Aircel, and Reliance Communications also offered free benefits to customers.
 Indian real estate portal Commonfloor.com created links on its company website for people who need shelter or want to offer shelter.
-Mobile healthcare startup DocsApp DocsApp, provided free consultation with specialist doctors via mobile.
+Mobile healthcare startup DocsApp provided free consultation with specialist doctors via mobile.

 People helped create online spreadsheets documenting possible shelters and a crowd-sourced map on 27–28 November to document inundated neighbourhoods and streets in Chennai.
 Outside India, many members of the Indian and Tamil diaspora sent non-perishable food, clothes, bedding and relief funds from countries including Malaysia, Singapore, the UAE, Mexico and the United States.
 Tamil and Indian communities across the United States organised dozens of relief and fundraising drives in over 50 cities, raising roughly ₹650 million in donations by the second week of December.